TomfromBerlin/bashrc/README.md

 # The .bashrc-file

 --------------------------------------------------------------------------------------------------------------------------
+Phew.
+This will be bigger than originally thought.
+Actually I only wanted to backup the configuration of my bash and now this...

 First issue of my [.bashrc](/.bashrc) and its associated files.
 It produces a simple but nice output and is suitable for the average user.
 If you want more functionality while using e.g. GitHub then you should look for other repos like [Voku/dotfiles](../../../../../voku/dotfiles).

 Some comments in these files as well as some screen outputs are in German.
 Maybe someday I will implement some code to have the output according to the system language or translate everything into English.
 For now, you can translate it yourself if you want, or just live with the sauerkraut.
 It really could be worse.